himanshurajput2/RapMapAligner/README.md

 [![Join the chat at https://gitter.im/COMBINE-lab/RapMap](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/COMBINE-lab/RapMap?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-RapMap is a testing ground for ideas in lightweight / quasi / pseudo transcriptome alignment.
+RapMap is a testing ground for ideas in read mapping.
 That means that, at this point, it is somewhat experimental and there are no guarantees on stability / compatibility between commits.
-Currently, RapMap is a stand-alone quasi-mapper that can be used with other tools.
+Currently, RapMap is a stand-alone quasi-mapper (and pseudo-aligner) that can be used with other tools.
 It is also being used as part of [Sailfish](https://github.com/kingsfordgroup/sailfish) and [Salmon](https://github.com/COMBINE-lab/salmon).
 Eventually, the hope is to create and stabilize an API so that it can be used as a library from other tools.

-Lightweight / quasi / pseudo-alignment is the term I'm using here for the type of information required for certain tasks (e.g. transcript quantification) that is less "heavyweight" than what is provided by traditional alignment.
-For example, one may only need to know the transcripts / contigs to which a read aligns and, perhaps, the position within those transcripts rather than the optimal alignment and base-for-base `CIGAR` string that aligns the read and substring of the transcript.
+Lightweight-alignment / quasi-mapping / pseudo-alignment is the term I'm using here for the type of information required for certain tasks (e.g. transcript quantification) that is less "heavyweight" than what is provided by traditional alignment.
+For example, one may only need to know the transcripts / contigs to which a read aligns and, perhaps, the position within those transcripts rather than the optimal alignment and base-to-base `CIGAR` string that aligns the read and substring of the transcript.
+For details on RapMap (quasi-mapping in particular), please check out the [pre-print on bioRxiv](http://biorxiv.org/content/early/2015/10/28/029652).

 There are a number of different ways to collect such information, and the idea of RapMap (as the repository grows) will be to explore multiple different strategies in how to most rapidly determine all *feasible* / *compatible* locations for a read within the transcriptome.
-In this sense, it is like an *all-mapper*; the alignments it outputs are intended to be (eventually) disambiguated (*Really, it's more like an "all-best" mapper, since it returns all hits in the top "stratum" of lightweight/pseudo/quasi alignments*).
+In this sense, it is like an *all-mapper*; the alignments it outputs are intended to be (eventually) disambiguated (*Really, it's more like an "all-best" mapper, since it returns all hits in the top "stratum" of lightweight/quasi/pseudo mappings*).
 If there is a need for it, *best-mapper* functionality may be added in the future.

 # Building RapMap